History of Tottenham Hotspur F.C.: 2019–present

-Mourinho, Espírito Santo and Conte
+José Mourinho, Nuno Espírito Santo and Antonio Conte

 The 2019–20 season started poorly for Tottenham, winning only three of their first 12 league games and struggled in the cup tournaments, including a disastrous 7–2 defeat to Bayern Munich in the Champions League group stage.
 As a result, Pochettino was subsequently sacked on 19 November 2019, to be replaced by José Mourinho as coach the following day.
 In a season disrupted by the COVID-19 pandemic, Mourinho failed to lift the team to qualify for the Champions League for the first time in five years, but managed to qualify for the 2020–21 Europa League.
 In the following 2020–21 season, Tottenham had a good run of form in the first few months, with Harry Kane and Son Heung-min forming a formidable goal-scoring partnership, seeing Spurs to the top of the league table in late November following a win 2–0 against Manchester City.
 However, a string of bad results saw them dropping down the league table through the second half of the season, and Mourinho's defensive style of football further drew criticisms.
 Mourinho was dismissed from Tottenham on 19 April 2021, just six days prior to the League Cup final, to be replaced by ex-Tottenham player and interim head coach, Ryan Mason, for the remainder of the season.

 Tottenham lost 1–0 to Man City in the League Cup final and finished seventh in the league table, thereby qualifying for the inaugural 2021–22 UEFA Europa Conference League (UECL) but failing to qualify for either Champions or Europa Leagues the first time since the 2009–10 season.

 On 30 June 2021, Nuno Espírito Santo was named the new manager of Tottenham, but was replaced by Antonio Conte in early November after only four months in charge, the shortest tenure as permanent manager in the club's history since Santini.
 Despite an early exit in the Conference League, Conte guided Spurs to fourth and back to a Champions League spot at the end of the 2021–22 season, after two seasons out of the European competition.
 Conte left on 26 March 2023 following his criticism of the players and the club, and his assistant Cristian Stellini then served as the acting head coach, followed again by Ryan Mason.
 In February 2023, Harry Kane broke Jimmy Greaves' all-time goalscoring record.
-At the end of the season after having scored a total of 280 goals for Spurs, Kane left for Bayern Munich, breaking both clubs' respective outbound and inbound transfer records in addition to the Bundesliga overall record.
+At the end of the season after having scored a total of 280 goals for Spurs, Kane left to join Bayern Munich for a reported €100 million, breaking both clubs' respective outbound and inbound transfer records in addition to the Bundesliga overall record.